-The NSW Government is committed to making NSW a preferred destination for research that improves the evidence base for cannabis products to relieve sickness and suffering.
+The NSW Government is committed to making NSW a preferred destination for research evaluating the potential of cannabis medicines to relieve the symptoms of serious conditions.

-NSW has a supportive environment for research into medicinal cannabis.
-There are currently a number of universities and research centres conducting research into medicinal cannabis across NSW.
+NSW has a supportive environment for research into cannabis medicines.
+There are currently a number of universities and research centres across NSW conducting research in a range of fields.

 While showing therapeutic potential, cannabis is a highly complex plant and significant gaps remain in our knowledge.
 We don’t fully understand the hundreds of chemical compounds that make up the plant or the intricacies of the human endocannabinoid system.

 Currently, most cannabis medicines available in Australia are unregistered, meaning they haven’t been fully assessed by the Commonwealth Therapeutic Goods Administration for safety and efficacy, although they do need to meet a quality standard.
 As with all medicines, the potential benefits and harms need to be rigorously investigated and assessed against established treatment options.

 The NSW Government therefore continues to encourage and support research in our higher education, health and industry sectors to drive advances in this emerging field.
 NSW is home to leading institutes including:

 - The Australian Centre for Cannabinoid Clinical and Research Excellence (ACRE)